• Skip to main content

 3. Irish Coffee

 I don’t have many hot mixed drinks on this list – largely because they aren’t all that common.
 One particularly good one is Irish coffee.
-This is a mixture of hot coffee along with cream, brown sugar and most importantly, Irish whisky.
+This is a mixture of hot coffee along with cream, brown sugar and most importantly, Irish whiskey.

-The drink is especially appealing for coffee lovers, as the flavor of Irish whisky only enhances the overall taste of the coffee.
+The drink is especially appealing for coffee lovers, as the flavor of Irish whiskey only enhances the overall taste of the coffee.
 There are certainly other types of hot coffee cocktails out there, but Irish coffee is one of the most well-known examples.

 2. Hot Toddy